ayush723/metrorail_api/README.md

 # rail_api
-API for a city rail project with go-restful and also with Gin framwork.
+API for a city rail project with go-restful and also with Gin framwork from book Bulding RESTful Web Services by Naren Yellavula.